• Skip to primary navigation

 To make black modeling chocolate you can start with modeling chocolate made with dark chocolate or with candy clay made using Black Candy Melts.
 Both will need to be colored with some black food coloring to get a nice vibrant black.
 See tips for coloring modeling chocolate on my Chocolate Making Tips Page/Modeling Chocolate Recipe.

-• create a small smile and two antenna for each bee
+• Create a small smile and two antennae for each bee.

 You’ll also need to shape a small stinger for each bee using the modeling chocolate.